-completion in accordance with such plan.
 These requirements shall not apply to areas which have been previously landscaped and irrigated during other phases of development.

-These requirements shall not apply to areas which have been previously landscaped and irrigated during other phases of development.
+irrigated during other phases of development.
 New Condition No. 82 The terms and conditions of the CUP Modification shall be recorded in the office of the County Recorder immediately following final approval.
 In addition, upon transfer or lease of all or any portion of the subject property during the term of this grant, the permittee shall promptly provide a copy of this grant and its terms and conditions to the transferee or lessee, as applicable, of the subject property.

-10. HEARING OFFICER DECISION.
+11. HEARING OFFICER DECISION.
 A duly-noticed public hearing was held on October 22, 2024.
-The Hearing Officer heard a presentation from Staff and testimony from the permittee, the Santa Monica Mountains Conservancy ("SMMC") and SCOPE.
+The Hearing Officer heard a presentation from Staff and testimony from the permittee, the Santa Monica Mountains Conservancy ("SMMC") and Santa Clarita Organization for Planning and the Environment ("SCOPE").
 SMMC and SCOPE spoke in opposition to the CUP Mod Project.